DPM1997/TFGMecanography/TO DO LIST.md

 # TO DO LIST

 ## High Priority
-Define the numbers of Levels to add in the prototipe in the memory
+Exit funtionality in main menú

 ## Medium Priority

 ## Low Priority
-Define the interactions with the letters
-Design a custom keyboard
-Delete all the unused code in the Project
-Delete all the unused objets in the Project
-Review the default textures of UI and try to change the border

 # DONE LIST

 ## High Priority
-Change all the letters to 3d
+Define the numbers of Levels to add in the prototipe in the memory Change all the letters to 3d
 If needed, change how the letters spawn
+Finished all the levels
+Finished documentation

 ## Medium Priority
 Move the camara to add depth

 ## Low Priority
+Delete all the unused objets in the Project
+Delete all the unused code in the Project
+Define the interactions with the letters
+Review the default textures of UI and try to change the border Design a custom keyboard
 Make a first tutorial Level

 # CHANGE VERSION